eavictor/docker_mariadb_galera_cluster/README.rst

 - Must apply ``Host*_IP`` and separate by "space", you can apply as many host as you want.
   If you want to setup a cluster with 5 hosts, then apply all 5 IPs as parameter, execute same command on each node.

+- Note : Enter all hosts (including self) will showing 1 failure later, this does not impact performance.

 .. code-block:: bash